-If you have just finished reading this whitepaper, congratulations!
-You now understand a great deal about ecosystems of co-created value.
-Hopefully thins knowledge will help you reconsider some aspects of your current innovation work.
+If you have just finished reading this report, congratulations!
+You now understand a great deal about ecosystems of shared value.
+Hopefully this knowledge will help you reconsider some aspects of your current innovation framework.

 If you have just skipped to the end, you are in luck.
 A summary of the main points is right below.